How much does it cost to build a marketplace business?

 The first year's goal is not to become a big business but to validate your concept as you go and gather an initial passionate audience.
 If you manage to find 100 fully engaged users, that's a great achievement.

 You need to be patient.
 While you do want to validate your concept quickly, you should not give up too easily.
 Marketplaces are slow: it can take three years for them to really get going.
 The number one reason for startup failure is founders giving up.
 If you simply refuse to quit, you're way more likely to achieve your goal.

 Start by validating your idea.
 Write down your assumptions, and spend the first month talking to people in your target group and gauging their interests.

 If you get initial validation, build the Minimum Viable Platform.
-With Sharetribe Go, this can literally be done in one day.
-You will also want to buy a domain, order a logo, and set up a blog, mailing list, and social media sites.
+With Sharetribe, this can literally be done in one day.
+You will also want to buy a domain, create a logo, and set up a blog, mailing list, and social media sites.
 Once you have decided your idea is worth trying out, it makes sense to start blogging and being active on social media.
-This way you can start building an initial audience even before launching your site.
+This way, you can start building an initial audience even before launching your site.
 This "setup" stage should take no longer than a month.

 At the same time, keep blogging, tweeting, and building your initial audience.
 It might also make sense to attend local events during this period, spreading the word and collecting email addresses.

 Once you have enough supply, it's time to start inviting customers.
 Don't go for a big-bang launch.
 Instead, invite a small number of beta testers from your mailing list, and ask them to provide feedback.
 Alternatively, you could go to an event and entice attendees to join your site.
 Be creative in figuring out how to find your early adopters.
 Pinterest founders went to random people in coffee shops and asked them to use the site in exchange for free coffee.
 If you notice most users hitting certain snags that prevent them from going through with transactions, fix them before launching.